SDU-eScience/UCloud/docs/reference/accounting_deposit.md

 # $accessToken is a valid access-token issued by UCloud
 # ------------------------------------------------------------------------------------------------------

-# In this example, we will be performing some simple charge requests for an absolute
+# In this example, we will show how a workspace can transfer money to another workspace.
+This is not
-# product.
-Before and after each charge, we will show the current state of the system.
-# We will perform the charges on a root allocation, that is, it has no ancestors.
+# the recommended way of creating granting resources.
+This approach immediately removes all resources
+# from the parent.
+The parent cannot observe usage from the child.
+In addition, the workspace is not
+# allowed to over-allocate resources.
+We recommend using deposit for almost all cases.
+Workspace PIs
+# should only use transfers if they wish to give away resources that they otherwise will not be able
+# to consume.

-# Authenticated as ucloud
+# Authenticated as piSecondRoot
 curl -XGET -H "Authorization: Bearer $accessToken" "$host/api/accounting/wallets/browse?"

 # {